 Pull it through so that the inside is now the outside.
 Turning it inside out will give you a beautiful seam along the edge.

-I didn't iron this runner during the whole project, mainly because the material has a loose weave and lays very nicely.
-Plus, I didn't want to slow down the project, so I kept moving along to the next step.
+I didn't iron this runner during the project, mainly because the material has a loose weave and lays very nicely.
+Plus, I didn't want to slow down the project, so I kept moving to the next step.
+But ironing between steps is recommended if you are a beginner.

 The next step is also easy.